jackrosenthal/rubik-solver/doc/code_style.md

 show that you are accessing the object.
 If a member variable of an object can be accessed through a getter or setter, then you should use that, as the getters and setters can then be used for things like bounds checking.

+Methods on an object which take no parameters and return nothing should be avoided.

 ## Whitespace